hamelsmu/python-notes/blog/content/post/py.md

 When code stops execution and waits for an external event to occur (like a connection to be made, or data to be sent), this is often referred to as [blocking](https://stackoverflow.com/questions/2407589/what-does-the-term-blocking-mean-in-programming).

-One important utility of Python threads is that it allows you to force blocking processes to share CPU resources better.
-However, Python threads share a single CPU due to the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock).
+One important utility of threads is that it allows blocking tasks to release control of the CPU when the CPU is not being used in blocking task.
+However, the Python interpreter is only able to run one thread at a time due to the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock).
+Because Python can only run a single thread at any given time, any CPU-bound work in threads must take turn running one after the other.

-Therefore, you have to think carefully about what kind of tasks you execute on threads.
-If you try to execute CPU bound tasks, these tasks will compete with each other and slow each other down.
+Therefore, you have to think carefully about what kind of tasks you execute in threads with Python.
+If you try to execute CPU bound tasks, these tasks will slow each other down.
 David demonstrates this with the below script that sends requests to our threaded server:

 ```py
 #perf1.py